Warlords of Sigrdrifa: Anime

 The anime television series was written by Tappei Nagatsuki and directed by Hirotaka Tokuda, making his directorial debut, featuring character designs from Takuya Fujima.
 Shigeo Komori and Hajime Hyakkoku composed the series' music, while Takaaki Suzuki served as the co-writer and provided world-building and research for the series.
 The series was originally set to premiere in July 2020.
 However, it aired from October 3 to December 26, 2020, due to the COVID-19 pandemic.

-Nanawo Akari performed the opening theme song "Higher's High," while Spira Spica performed the ending theme song "Sayonara Namida" (サヨナラナミダ).
+Akari Nanawo performed the opening theme song "Higher's High," while Spira Spica performed the ending theme song "Sayonara Namida" (サヨナラナミダ).
 The series began with a 1-hour special and ran for 12 episodes.

 The series was licensed by Funimation via Aniplex.
 On November 6, 2020, Funimation announced that the series would receive an English dub, which premiered the following day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.